Long live blogs. What other medium could handle this topic this well?

 Long live anyone who is trying like hell to improve the human condition, and maybe even cheat mortality.
 Literally long live.
 Don’t leave us.

 Even if you can’t digest the massive Neuralink post, or don’t even have time to read 100 percent of it, you’ll never look at your smartphone the same way again.
 An auxilliary computer that you have to carry everywhere you go, and haphazardly tap with your fingers, and speak into, and hold up to your ear — and risk dropping in the toilet?
 Come on now.
 We can do better.
 Bring it “in house” already.
 Ditto the human scrotum, while you’re at it.
 Can someone please solve the thermal management riddle and get men’s testicles behind some bones where they belong?
 The future of the human race is dangling in a squishy, goofy-looking skinbag.
-Men should be able to swap out a pair of useless nipples for some ovaries.
+And let’s not get started about male nipples.
+Why, why, why?

 When everyone can effortlessly soak up and transmit information, what separates smart people from dumb people?
 Well, existing technology should pose the same question, but doesn’t.
 Some people are just better at assimilating and regurgitating information and have more to say.
 Equal tech, unequal results.